-- Comprehend and use the diffusion of innovations model and its principles and stages as an action strategy to enable respectful relationships within the context of the education, work and family post-schooling trajectories. - Comprehend and use the diffusion process variables and general factors that influence the success and speed innovations are adopted (innovation uptake) - characteristics of innovations relative advantage, compatibility, complexity, trialability and observability - characteristics of individuals innovators, early adopters, early-majority adopters, latemajority adopters and laggards - rate of adoption - features of the setting geographical, societal culture, political conditions, globalisation and uniformity - characteristics of change agents. - Investigate innovations that enable respectful relationships within the post-schooling education, work and family trajectories of the post-schooling transition.
+- resources infrastructure and resources required to disseminate an innovation which also impact the innovation's ability to become institutionalised - regulations policy, legislation and laws that impact exposure to an innovation, acceleration of dissemination and institutionalisation - institutionalisation the innovation is used as part of routine organisational practice where organisational maintenance is evident. - Comprehend and use the diffusion process variables and general factors that influence the success and speed innovations are adopted (innovation uptake) - characteristics of innovations relative advantage, compatibility, complexity, trialability and observability - features of the setting geographical, political, economic, societal-cultural - characteristics of people decision-makers, change agents, advocates, users (innovators, early adopters, early-majority adopters, late-majority adopters and laggards) - rate of adoption. - Investigate innovations that enable respectful relationships within the post-schooling education, work and family trajectories of the post-schooling transition.